 The military continued to control Iraqi politics for the next two decades.
 In 1979, Saddam Hussein, an officer in the army, seized power and remained in power until the American invasion of Iraq in 2003.
 Saddam Hussein was an authoritarian and ruthless dictator.
-Saddam's political party was called the Ba'ath party.
-Its membership was mostly Sunni Muslims who were a minority in Iraq.
-However, they controlled both the military and the government.
-The Ba'athist party was a secular party and it developed positive relations with Western countries as well as the Soviet Union.
-There was virtually no political opposition in Iraq.
-Political opponents were sometimes imprisoned, tortured and even murdered.
+Saddam's political party was called the imprisoned, tortured and even murdered.
 In particular, the Kurds in the North and the Shi'as in the South suffered extreme persecution from the Sunni controlled Ba'athist regime.
 Many refugees and exiles left Iraq during the reign of Saddam.